iq-motion-control/iq-module-communication-doc/docs/manual/manual_step_direction.rst

 Description
 ============
 Step/Direction control is a two wire interface with two inputs: step and direction.
-On each received step pulse, the module will move a set radial distance in the direction specified by the direction line (clockwise or counter clockwise).
+On each low to high transition on the step line up to logic high, the module will move a set radial distance in the direction specified by the direction line.
+Setting the direction line high causes counter-clockwise movement, and setting the direction line low causes clockwise movement.
+More information on Step/Direction control can be found `here <https://www.probotix.com/downloads/step_and_direction_drives.pdf>`_.

 The distance traveled on each received step pulse is defined by the *Step Angle Size* parameter.
 This value is user configurable.